Gabriele1606/Foundations-of-Operations-Research/README.md

 The goal is to produce a solver that is able to find a good approximate (or even optimal) solution for the problem above, within a maximum computation time of 1 hour.

+## Problem solution

+### Minimiaztion of nodes number

+For this part we decide to use an algorithm that start to analyze the problem from the school (node zero) to the each leaf.
+Our algorithm start from the node zero (school) and try each possible path that respect the condition given on the exercise text:<br />

+so the condition is dij+djk>ALPHA*dik <br />

+Once that the algorithm reached the leaf , come back to the node zero (school) and the node zero will decide what is the path with the most number of nodes that can be reached from it and we put these paths into an ArrayList. <br />

+After that on the ArrayList that contains evaluated paths, each time, algorithm take the path that cover more number of not connected nodes and we eliminate from the ArrayList all paths that intersect with the path taken and in this way we respect the rule given during the description of the problem (if two paths merge between them, they cannot divide again), this help us to decrease number of comparison in future steps.
+We repeat this process until we cover all nodes of the given graph.

+### Minimization of dangerous value about chosen path
+The algorithm that we applied to minimize the dangerous in the graph works by choosing every time, from paths with the same number of node, that one containing less danger.
+When the choice has been performed, the dangers of that specific path, in the dangerous matrix, are setted to 0, in this way in the following iterations a paths that follows a path already chosen has the precedence among the others.

+### Execution time of the algorithm
+Since there is not time to explore all the possible path in graph from the school to the leaf we decided to introduce a value called TRESHOLD in our code.
+TRESHOLD is a parameter that is proportional with the number of nodes of the graph given and alpha value, and permit to our code to terminate until 1 hour from the start of program execution.
+In this way we found a feasible solutions related to the value of this parameter.
+For this delivery we chosen a better compromise between time and solution.